 Kailash Akhara also offers custom retreats for travelers wanting a more personalized experience.
 You can choose what you want to dive into, whether it’s Adi-Yoga, Primal Ayurveda, Tantrik Astrology, or Eco-Dharma and Permaculture.
 Paired with trips to local destinations, like breathtaking Buddhist temples, neighboring organic farms, gorgeous waterfalls, and the nearby Phu Ruea National Park, you can create your dream travel itinerary and tap into your spiritual side at the same time.

 Here’s an idea of the variety of courses coming up at the Kailash Akhara Centre in Loei Province over the next six months.
-If you’re interested in a custom retreat or simply visiting the center, check out the DHARMA INC Website or contact them directly.
+If you’re interested in a custom retreat or simply visiting the center, check out the DHARMA INC Website.

 In the words of Dharma Bodhi: